 serve your client.

 Do you know why?
-Because companies don’t hire writers, people hire writers.
+Companies don’t hire writers—people hire writers.
 Your

 client is a person.
 Make sure his or her needs are met in terms of writing (make him look